adin11/Mumbai-Property-Price-Estimator/README.md

 - `Univariate & Bivariate Analysis:` Used histograms, scatterplots, and countplots to explore distributions and variable relationships.

 - `Feature Engineering & Encoding:` Dropped Columns which did not affect the target price.
-Added `price_per_sqft` as a derived metric only for training the model, In Inference phase did not include `price_per_sqft`.
+Added `price_per_sqft` as a derived metric only for training the model, In Inference phase calculated `price_per_sqft` internally in the flask backend.
 Target Encoding applied to `location` for better model input.

 - `Model Training & Evaluation:`
   - Trained and evaluated Linear Regression, Ridge, Random Forest, and XGBoost.